smallo92/xnTattoos/README.md

 Sometime the camera goes into the wrong spot.
 Leave the menu and re-enter it to fix that.

+Head Blend Data is memed on OneSync so the tattoos try and reapply themselves every 5 minutes to counter that (maybe)

 [Video Demo](https://spandauballet.gold/i/Y1ouh2m.mp4)

 ![Inside Menu](https://fuckingyourmum.com/i/na8Dax.jpg)